 (2) Section 474(7) is amended by deleting “, brand it with the brands, on the portions, and in the order, prescribed by the Brands Act 1904, in such manner as to show that the brand is the last brand at the time imprinted on the beast.” and inserting instead —

 “

 label it with an identifier in accordance with the Biosecurity and Agriculture Management Act 2007.

 ”.

-”.